stryngs/airpwn-ng/README.md

 ---
 airpwn-ng was built around scapy2.3.3 from PyPI.
 Support and/or advice about airpwn-ng requires the user have this version on their system.
 For your convience, a local copy of scapy has been included in RESOURCEs/.
 If you don't have scapy, or have a different version of scapy on your system, then feel free to use the locally included .tgz.

 During testing it was found there are some conflicts using scapy-2.3.3.
 So we have provided the older 2.2 version.
 For now, until those issues are worked out, please use the 2.2 version.

-airpwn-ng and pyDot11 are currently undergoing a merge.
-As both projects wish to support PyPy, certain requirements must be dealt with prior to this merge.
-After the merge, these requirements will still be there, but they won't specifically revolve around the solution currently baked in to get airpwn-ng up and running with pyDot11.

-Initial testing shows that PyPy slows down some aspects and speeds up other aspects of airpwn-ng and pyDot11.
-It is not recommended to attempt airpwn-ng usage with PyPy at this time, but the option is still available if you wish.

-Whether or not you wish to use PyPy, you must choose one of the following methods to get airpwn-ng up and running:

-#### Non PyPy usage:
+#### Setup Directions:
 If you have scapy-2.2.0 from pyDot11 installed and available in your Python sys.path, you may disregard this step:
 ````bash
 ## From the airpwn-ng folder run the following